 I’m not generally a fan of declaring anything “the best”, but I’m going to make an exception for this Apple Cider Sangria.
 Sweet, tart, and subtly spiced with cinnamon, it’s an absolutely perfect fall sangria recipe.
 This super easy pitcher cocktail is perfect for Thanksgiving and tailgating or game day gatherings.

-This recipe is for the lazy but festive readers.
+This knock-your-socks-off Apple Cider Sangria recipe is for the lazy but festive readers.
 The readers who know they have to throw a party, but dread the prep work.
 The readers with discerning taste buds, but an even better Netflix queue that’s calling their name.
-Is that you?
-This is your cocktail!

 How to Make Apple Cider Sangria

 Sweet, tart, and subtly spiced with cinnamon, this apple cider sangria is, dare I say it, absolutely perfect.
 It’s an easy large batch recipe for a cocktail party with the added benefit that you have to make it in advance – and it’s better the longer it sits.
 Take an extra minute or two to serve this white sangria with a cinnamon sugar rim for an extra special touch.